o-jasper/o-jasper.github.io/eth-entity/grudge_escrow/readme.md

 grudge has no value to you, is to pretend it succeeded.

 Also, it just destroys value if things go wrong.
-It is a *bad* contract to actually use!
-And the testing and such does not go as far as it aught to.
+It is a *bad* contract to actually use! *Dont do it*, just on the testnet with wortless things.

+The testing and such does not go as far as it aught to.
+There will be TODOs left behind.

 ### TODO